 SDSU earned a place in their estate plan because of their memories as students and the relationships they've built through the university since.
 The memories start when they first met at the Hilton M. Briggs Library.
 "That's our story and we're sticking to it," Julie laughs.

-Julie said she learned marketable skills and was nurtured by the journalism faculty led by Department Head, Dr. Dick Lee.
+Julie said she learned marketable skills and was nurtured by the journalism faculty, led at the time by Department Head, Dr. Dick Lee.

 When SDSU went Division I, the couple bought season football tickets.
 "We just made that part of our Saturdays in the fall," Julie said.
 "We've built those memories with our kids."